liam2/liam2/doc/usersguide/source/processes.rst

     matching(set1filter=boolean_expr,
              set2filter=boolean_expr,
              score=coef1 * field1 + coef2 * other.field2 + ...,
-             orderby=difficult_match,    # expression or 'EDtM'
+             orderby=expr,                # expression or 'EDtM'
-             [pool_size=int])            # or None by default.
+             [pool_size=int,]             # None by default
+             [algo="onebyone"|"byvalue"]) # "onebyone" by default

+Arguments:

-*set1filter* and *set2filter* specify the boolean filters which provide the two sets to match.
+ * **set1filter** and **set2filter** specify the boolean filters which provide the two sets to match.

-*score* is an expression to assign a value to each individual of set 2 (given a particular individual in set 1).
+ * **score** is an expression to assign a value to each individual of set 2 (given a particular individual in set 1).
 In the score expression the fields of the set 1 individual can be used normally while the fields of its possible partners (from set 2) can be used by prefixing them by "**other.**".

-*orderby* defines the order in which the individuals of the first set are matched.
+ * **orderby** defines the order in which the individuals of the first set are matched.
 It can be either an expression or the 'EDtM' string.
 If it is an expression, individuals in set 1 will by sorted by its decreasing values.
 If set to 'EDtM' (Euclidean Distance to the Mean), individuals will be sorted by decreasing distance to an hypothetical "mean individual" measured on all the variables (of set 1) used in the score expression [#footnote1]_.
 In short, "unusual individuals" will be matched first.

-The optional *pool_size* argument specifies the size of the subset of set 2 to use as candidates.
+ * The optional **pool_size** argument specifies the size of the subset of set 2 to use as candidates.
 If used, it should be a positive integer.
 In that case, the best match for each individual of set 1 will be searched for in a random subset of size *pool_size*, instead of in all unmatched individuals in set 2.
    This may be closer to actual marriage where people do not meet every single potential partner.
 When the remaining number of candidates in set 2 is lower than pool_size, the match is looked for among all remaining candidates.

+   .. versionadded:: 0.9

+ * The optional **algo** argument specifies the algorithm to use.
+It can be set to either "onebyone" or "byvalue".

+   + "onebyone" is the current default and should give the same result than with LIAM2 versions < 0.9.

+   + "byvalue" groups individuals by their value for all the variables involved in both the score and orderby expressions, and match groups together.
+     Depending on whether all individuals in each set have many different combinations of values or not, this is usually much faster than matching each individual in turn.
+It is thus **highly encouraged** to use this option if possible.
+It will become the default value in version 0.10.
+     This algorithm also scales better (O(N1g*N2g) instead of O(N1*N2) where N1g and N2g are the number of combination of values in each set and N1 and N2 are the number of individuals in each set).

+     .. note:: the "byvalue" algorithm is only available if the C extensions are installed.

+   .. warning:: The results of the two algorithms are **NOT** exactly the same,
+                hence the switch cannot be done lightly from one to another if comparing simulation results with those of an earlier version of LIAM2 (< 0.9) is of importance.

    .. versionadded:: 0.9

 *example* ::